Mahmut Küçükşahin

-Mahmut Can Küçükşahin is a Turkish professional footballer who plays as a defensive midfielder for Bundesliga club FC Augsburg.
+Mahmut Can Küçükşahin (born 7 April 2004) is a Turkish professional footballer who plays as a defensive midfielder for FC Augsburg II.

 Early life

-Originally of Turkish descent, he was brought up in Münich, Germany and has both Turkish and German citizenship, thus making him eligible for selection by both the Turkey and Germany national teams.
+Originally of Turkish descent, he was brought up in Munich, Germany and has both Turkish and German citizenship, thus making him eligible for selection by both the Turkey and Germany national teams.

-Club career

-FC Augsburg
+Career

-A youth product of FC Augsburg, Küçükşahin made his first-team debut for the club in a 2-1 Bundesliga away loss to already crowned champions Bayer 04 Leverkusen on the last match day of the season, coming on as a substitute in stoppage time.
+A youth product of FC Augsburg, Küçükşahin made his first-team debut for the club in a 2–1 Bundesliga away loss to already crowned champions Bayer 04 Leverkusen on the last match day of the season, coming on as a substitute in stoppage time.
 On 17 July 2024, he signed a contract with FC Augsburg keeping him at the club until 30 June 2027, with the option of a further year.